ContinuousEngineeringProject/ContinuousEngineeringProject.github.io/community/repo_example/docs/TESTING.md

 # Testing

-This document contains the Continuous Engineering Platform code testing guidelines.
+This document contains the <!--TODO: Update Project Name-->Continuous Engineering Example code testing guidelines.
 It should answer any questions you may have as an aspiring contributor.

 Contributing includes testing your changes.
-If you change the cePlatform code, you may need to add a new test or modify an existing test.
-Your contribution could even be adding tests to cePlatform.
-For this reason, you need to know a little about cePlatform's test infrastructure.
+If you change the codebase, you may need to add a new test or modify an existing test.
+Your contribution could even be adding tests to the existing codebase.
+For this reason, you need to know a little about the test infrastructure.

-## Understand how to test cePlatform
+## Understand how to test

-cePlatform tests use the Go language's test framework.
-In this framework, files whose names end in `_test.go` contain test code; you'll find test files like this throughout the cePlatform repo.
+The project's tests use the Go language's test framework.
+In this framework, files whose names end in `_test.go` contain test code; you'll find test files like this throughout the repo.
 Use these files for inspiration when writing your own tests.
 For information on Go's test framework, see [Go's testing package documentation][Testing] and the [go test help][GoTestHelp].

-You are responsible for _unit testing_ your contribution when you add new or change existing cePlatform code.
+You are responsible for _unit testing_ your contribution when you add new or change existing project code.
 A unit test is a piece of code that invokes a single, small piece of code (_unit of work_) to verify the unit works as expected.

 Depending on your contribution, you may need to add _integration tests_.
 These are tests that combine two or more work units into one component.
 These work units each have unit tests and then, together, integration tests that test the interface between the components.